The conversation about medical marijuana could be changing soon.

 Policy in the United States

-In the United States, CBD is still a schedule I substance, the same as marijuana, according to the Drug Enforcement Agency (DEA).
+In the United States, CBD is still a schedule I substance, the same as marijuana, according to the Drug Enforcement Administration (DEA).

 It remains illegal at the federal level, but in states with medical or recreational marijuana laws, CBD would fall under that umbrella.